-Specimens from the drive-through events are sent to DHEC labs for testing, and results are typically available within five business days.
+Specimens collected via drive-through testing are sent to DHEC labs for testing, and results are typically available within five business days.
 The results are communicated by phone and made available electronically through the Tidelands Health patient portal.
-If you are not already enrolled in the portal, sign-up instructions will be provided to you at the testing event.
+If you are not already enrolled in the portal, sign-up instructions will be provided to you when you arrive for testing.

 COVID-19 testing important even if you aren’t feeling ill

 Should you be tested for the COVID-19 coronavirus even if you’re not feeling sick?